ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 The Leibniz formula works well for high values of n.

 The program takes an input from the user for the value of n, which determines the number of terms in the approximation of the value of pi.
 The program then outputs the approximated value of pi as calculated by the Leibniz formula.
-You must also include a loop that allows the user to repeat this calculation for new values of `n` until the user says she or he wants to end the program by issuing an input of -1 (or any other negative number).
+You must also include a loop that allows the user to repeat this calculation for new values of 'n' until the user says she or he wants to end the program by issuing an input of -1 (or any other negative number).
 You may assume that the user always inputs an integer.

 The program should print a string of text to the terminal before getting each piece of input from the user.
 A session should look like the following example (including whitespace and formatting), showing the expected output for different inputs: